 The oxytocin molecule.

 Healthy touch has been shown to stimulate the Orbito-Frontal Cortex in the brain; the area associated with reward and compassion.
 It also calms the cardiovascular system, activates the vagus nerve, and leads to the release of oxytocin.
 Those who touch more are, on the whole, healthier.
-Research on healthy touch has also shown an increase in a patient’s trust with his or her doctor, as well as an increase in student participation in class when appropriate touch is used, such as a pat on the back, a hand on the shoulder, or a touch on the arm.
+Research on healthy touch has also shown an increase in trust, immune response, effort in relation to others, and more.

-So, what are some ways that we can experience a boost in oxytocin?
+So, what are some ways that we can experience a boost in oxytocin in these times of separation?
 I happen to have a few ideas for you.

 - When you wake up and you are still warm in bed, treat yourself to a little self-massage to wake your brain and body up together.
 Use this as a way to check in with your body and to practice gratitude for all that your body does for you each day.
 Start at your toes and massage each toe with your fingers, then your feet, up to your ankles, calves, around the knees, thighs, hips, and buns.
 Next, move to your fingers, hands, wrists, forearms, around the elbows, upper arms, shoulders, neck, and chest.
 Gently massage your face and all over your scalp.
 Finally, give your back and belly a little rub down and take a few deep breaths before hopping out of bed to face the day.